Active and Passive Infant Immunity

 What if Baby or Mom is Sick?

 A breastfed baby not only lives on a mother's milk but shares her immune system.
-By the time you or your baby is sick, your breast milk has already passed immunities on to your baby.
-By depriving your child of breast milk, you are removing his/her immune protection.
+Breast milk has already passed immunities to your baby when you or your baby is sick.
+You are removing their immune protection by depriving your child of breast milk.

-When you realize that breast milk is a living thing, it becomes clear how inferior formula actually is, and how important it is for every baby to receive this immunity.
+When you realize that breast milk is a living thing, it becomes clear how inferior formula is and how important it is for every baby to receive this immunity.

 Infant Immunity Page References: